benscrane/bencranenet/collections/_drafts/gitlab-github-setup.md

 ## Why I use GitLab

+GitLab has a full suite of SDLC tools.
+For me, it's an all in one set of tools that helps me manage tests and CICD.

 ## Why I use GitHub

 GitHub is a social platform for developers.
 It's also a great place to host